MacintoshKeyboardHacking/segMod/myBLE2/_readme.txt

-d outputs PWM signal at boot, strapping pin e outputs PWM signal at boot, must be LOW to enter flashing mode f sometimes connected to on-board LED, must be left floating or LOW to enter flashing mode
+d outputs PWM signal at boot, strapping pin e outputs PWM signal at boot, must be LOW to enter flashing mode f sometimes connected to on-board LED, must be left floating or LOW to enter flashing mode GPIO 6 to GPIO 11 (connected to the ESP32 integrated SPI flash memory – not recommended to use).
 * ADC2 pins cannot be used when Wi-Fi is used.

-Strapping Pins

-The ESP32 chip has the following strapping pins:

-    GPIO 0 (must be LOW to enter boot mode)
-    GPIO 2 (must be floating or LOW during boot)
-    GPIO 4
-    GPIO 5 (must be HIGH during boot)
-    GPIO 12 (must be LOW during boot)
-    GPIO 15 (must be HIGH during boot)

-Pins HIGH at Boot

-Some GPIOs change their state to HIGH or output PWM signals at boot or reset.
-This means that if you have outputs connected to these GPIOs you may get unexpected results when the ESP32 resets or boots.

-    GPIO 1
-    GPIO 3
-    GPIO 5
-    GPIO 6 to GPIO 11 (connected to the ESP32 integrated SPI flash memory – not recommended to use).
-    GPIO 14
-    GPIO 15